scriptin/topokanji/README.md

 - `aozora.txt` - if you're learning Japanese language primarily to be able to read Japanese novels
 - `twitter.txt` - if you want to chat with your friends from Japan
 - `wikipedia.txt` - if your goal is to be able to read documents in Japanese
+- `all.txt` - combined "average" version of all previous.
+This one is experimental, I don't recommend using it

 ## What is a properly ordered list of kanji?